-In 1998 I made a clear decision; instead of going to law school, I would go to massage school.
-After receiving a degree in criminal justice, applying for an FBI internship, working as a private investigator, applying for law school, and working at a busy Manhattan law firm for 5 years, it was evident I was set out to help people.
+In 1998, I made a clear decision; instead of going to law school, I would go to massage school.
+After receiving a degree in criminal justice, applying for an FBI internship, working as a private investigator, applying for law school, and working at a busy Manhattan law firm for 5 years, it was evident I was meant to help people.

 Now, after over 20 years as a massage therapist and working closely with clients during panchakarma, I can honestly say that every single treatment I give is a meditation and an honor because I see the powerful evolution in each and every client.

-Skin is our largest organ and perhaps the root to how we receive and perceive all.
+Skin is our largest organ and perhaps the root to how we receive and perceive everything.
 With a total area of about 20 square feet, it protects us from microbes and the outside elements, allows the sensations of touch, heat, and cold, and helps regulate body temperature.

-When I was in India, I noticed that traditional massage was not offered in clinics, as it was given daily in the home.
-What a wholesome ritual and, if practiced here in the West, we would see more peace and, I believe, a dramatic reduction in chronic illnesses.
+When I was in India, I noticed that traditional massage was not offered in clinics, as it was usually given daily in the home.
+What a wholesome ritual!
+And if practiced here in the West, we would see more peace and, I believe, a dramatic reduction in chronic illnesses.
 Perhaps the root cause of many serious illnesses is the lack of cellular self-esteem, which is born at a young age.
 Without the support and nurture from our parents or guardians, self-esteem is difficult to achieve.

 The Emotional Act of Abhyanga

 One of the comments I hear way too often from my clients is the absence of affection from their parents and never being hugged or even hearing a simple “I love you.”
 This is a type of unrecognized silent abuse, and most all of these clients have emotional and/or digestive issues.
 I truly believe that the root cause of many chronic health conditions is touch deprivation.
-When working with these clients in a treatment setting, I find they have difficulty relaxing, and during panchakarma treatments it may take a few additional days for the dhatus to ripen, as there is an underlying hardness that is difficult to penetrate.
+When working with these clients in a treatment setting, I find they have difficulty relaxing, and during panchakarma treatments it may take a few additional days for the dhatus to open, as there is an underlying hardness that is difficult to penetrate.
 The lack of love one receives acts as a boundary to healing.